Jokendo-collab/proteinDifferentialAnalysis/README.md

-# Differential analysis of the proteomics data following the database with the Maxquant
+# Differential analysis of the proteomic data
 Label free differential analysis of the Maxquant results to better understand the data in details.
 The following visualizations can be produced from this analysis:

 * PCA